 - Posted in

-Listed below is part of our RealTime pricing engine, which lists the lowest prices available on ATI video cards from many different reputable vendors:
+Listed below is part of our RealTime pricing engine, which lists the lowest prices available on the AMD CPUs and motherboards from many different reputable vendors:

 If you cannot find the lowest prices on the products that we've recommended on this page, it's because we don't list some of them in our RealTime pricing engine.
 Until we do, we suggest that you do an independent search online at the various vendors' web sites.
 Just pick and choose where you want to buy your products by looking for a vendor located under the "Vendor" heading.